joniii6/StockAnalyzer/README.md

 ## 3.)
 Navigating the Webapp

-To show gathered and manipulated data in a user friendly way. app has different features across its four pages
+In order to show and analyze the data, we have created a Webapp with different funcionalities and features across four different pages, which are being described in the following sections.

 ### Markets Today